 As healthcare technology vendor Tiger Connect notes, “clinicians have more access than ever to electronic health records [EHRs], diagnostics, and treatment plans.
 Clinical communication and collaboration platforms are making it easier to manage healthcare workflows, improve coordination, and enhance patient outcomes.”

 Technological, regulatory, and other changes in healthcare will bring both opportunities and challenges.
-Nurses who earn RN to BSN online degrees can develop the skills and competencies necessary to succeed in this fast-changing environment.
+Nurses who earn online nursing degrees can develop the skills and competencies necessary to succeed in this fast-changing environment.

 Workforce: American Nurses Association

 New Research Shows Increasing Physician Shortages in Both Primary and Specialty Care: AAMC News